 Did you know – the name Checkpoint Charlie comes from the NATO phonetic alphabet (Alpha, Bravo, Charlie).
 After the border crossings at Helmstedt-Marienborn (Alpha) and Dreilinden-Drewitz (Bravo), Checkpoint Charlie was the third checkpoint opened by the Allies in and around Berlin.

 The museum next to it – Mauermuseum – is known for a good collection of items from 30 years of history.
 My daughter was restless and hence we did not visit it.

-This is an iconic sight for Berlin.
+This is an iconic sight for Berlin and one of the famous landmarks in Europe.
 A fine example of a neo-classical building, the site symbolises a reunified Germany since the fall of the Berlin Wall.

 Designed by Carl Gotthard Langhans, it was inspired by the monumental gateway at the entrance to the Acropolis in Athens.
 The Brandenburg Gate is 26 metres high, 65.5 metres long and 11 metres deep, and supported by two rows of six Doric columns.

 The Reichstag is the current home of the German parliament.
 We were delighted to note that it is possible to visit the building.
 You can take a guided tour of this historic building, make sure you book the tour in advance (visit Deutscher Bundestag for more details and for online registration).

 The Dome – a glass cupola – sits directly above the debating chamber.
 It is possible to book a visit to the Dome online as well.
 We hadn’t done so, but across the Reichstag, there is a pavilion to book visits.
 Make sure you have an ID with date of birth – passport or driving license – to book the visit.